Skip to main content

 Working condition

 There is a restriction on the maximum regular working hours of employees which no party can waive away.
-Employers are permitted to grant overtime but this is capped at 40 hours of overtime per month.
+Employers are permitted to grant overtime but this is capped by law.
 There is no specific provision that gives employees the right to request to work flexibly.
 However, the law encourages employers to create conditions for women employees to have regular employment and to have systems that include flexible work arrangements.

 Leaves